physimals/physimals/_pages/home.md

 in particular diffusion and functional MRI, to provide principled platforms for probing the brain organisation and untangling its complexity in health and disease (see [Research](research)).

-We are located at the University of Nottingham, the birthplace of MRI and home to [Sir Peter Mansfield](https://en.wikipedia.org/wiki/Peter_Mansfield).
+We are located at the University of Nottingham, the [birthplace of MRI](https://en.wikipedia.org/wiki/Peter_Mansfield).
 We have a number of national and international collaborations and very strong links with the [Analysis](https://www.win.ox.ac.uk/research/analysis-research) group at the [WIN](https://www.win.ox.ac.uk) Centre, University of
 Oxford.